ustwo/ustwo.com-frontend/README.md

     $ make compiler-build build

 Compile the assets (you can use only this when you're only recompiling on front end stuff):

     $ make stuff

+Or target specific subtasks:

+    $ make css
+    $ make css-watch       # watches for changes in SASS files
+    $ make spa             # compiles the react app
+    $ make vendors         # compiles the react dependencies

 Run the tests: